eaton11/ChainGang/README.md

 __Chain__ *n.* - an individual Node, or Fragment, and a child of the previous Object.
 __Gang__ *n.* - a collective group of Chains, all inside a container Element or Fragment.
 No container, no Gang.

-__*Note:*__ Chain Gaing uses PascalCase (UpperCamelCase) naming convetions rather than camelCase.
+__*Note:*__ Chain Gang uses PascalCase (UpperCamelCase) naming convetions rather than camelCase.
 This allows for the use of words that are otherwise reserved.

 - - -